 The Working Group reviewed public comments submitted by the GAC in response to the Working Group’s Initial Report.
 The Working Group noted the GAC’s openness to discussion on opportunities to increase the transparency and fairness in the GAC Early Warning and GAC Consensus Advice process and further noted the GAC’s position that the PDP should not make recommendations on GAC activities.
 In discussion of these comments, Working Group members agreed that it is within the PDP’s remit to make recommendations regarding ICANN processes as they apply specifically to future rounds of the New gTLD Program.
 Therefore, the Working Group determined that it is appropriate to make recommendations with a focus exclusively on GAC Early Warning and GAC Consensus Advice as they apply to subsequent rounds.

 The GAC’s ICANN67 Communiqué included a summary of GAC discussions on the Working Group’s draft recommendations regarding GAC Consensus Advice and GAC Early Warning.
 The Working Group reviewed the Communiqué.
-On 4 May 2020, the GAC provided consolidated input from individual GAC members on the topics discussed at ICANN67, including GAC Early Warnings and GAC Advice.
-In this informal input, a number of commenters reiterated the important role the GAC Early Warning and GAC Advice play in the New gTLD Program.
-Some comments raised that the PDP should not make recommendations that limit the scope of GAC Advice.
+On 4 May 2020, the GAC provided consolidated input from individual GAC members on the topics discussed at ICANN67, including GAC Early Warnings and GAC Consensus Advice.
+In this informal input, a number of commenters reiterated the important role the GAC Early Warning and GAC Consensus Advice play in the New gTLD Program.
+Some comments raised that the PDP should not make recommendations that limit the scope of GAC Consensus Advice.
 Another theme in the comments was concern raised by some about the draft recommendation to omit language from the Applicant Guidebook that GAC Consensus Advice “will create a strong presumption for the ICANN Board that the application should not be approved.”
 However, these concerns were not universal among commenters.

 The Working Group considered Recommendation 33 from the CCT-RT, which was directed in part at the Subsequent Procedures PDP WG and which the Board passed through to the targets of the recommendations, including the New gTLD Subsequent Procedures Working Group.
-Recommendation 33 states: “As required by the October 2016 Bylaws, GAC consensus advice to the Board regarding gTLDs should also be clearly enunciated, actionable and accompanied by a rationale, permitting the Board to determine how to apply that advice.
+Recommendation 33 states: “As required by the October 2016 Bylaws, GAC Consensus advice to the Board regarding gTLDs should also be clearly enunciated, actionable and accompanied by a rationale, permitting the Board to determine how to apply that advice.
 ICANN should provide a template to the GAC for advice related to specific TLDs, in order to provide a structure that includes all of these elements.
 In addition to providing a template, the Applicant Guidebook (AGB) should clarify the process and timelines by which GAC advice is expected for individual TLDs.”

 As noted in sub-topic b above, the Working Group believes that Recommendation 30.3 is consistent with the CCT-RT’s recommendation that GAC Consensus Advice is “enunciated, actionable and accompanied by a rationale.”
 The Working Group has not yet made a decision about whether to provide further recommendations corresponding to the other elements of the CCT-RT recommendation, in particular regarding the proposed template for GAC Consensus Advice related to specific TLDs and clarification in the Applicant Guidebook regarding process and timelines for GAC Consensus Advice directed at specific TLDs.